Chiegor/user-app/README.md

 Commands:

-1 - create
+1 - get all user from user's list
-2 - get
+2 - get all city from city's list
-3 - getall
+3 - get all city where user lived
-4 - update
+4 - get all city where user worked
-5 - delete
+5 - create new user and add it to the users list.
+Return user's ID 6 - Get user id by user name
-6 - select
+7 - update - update user by user name or user id
-7 - size
+8 - delete - delete user by user name or user id
-8 - save
+9 - get all user by city lived
-9 - help
+10 - get all user by city worked h - help - get list of command

 SQL

 SCHEMAS

 User:
--userID
+-userId
 -userName

 City:
--cityID
+-cityId
 -cityName

 UCL: // where users lived
 -n
--userID
+-userId
--cityID
+-cityId

 UCW: // where users worked
 -n
--userID
+-userId
--cityID
+-cityId

-User.userID == UCL.userID
+User.userId == UCL.userId
-City.cityID == UCL.cityID
+City.cityId == UCL.cityId

-User.userID == UCW.userID
+User.userId == UCW.userId
-City.cityID == UCW.cityID
+City.cityId == UCW.cityId